skyvine/personal-code/STYLE.md

 After the legalese, module-level documentation will be placed in comments.
-This will describe the purpose of the module and conceptual information, but does not descibe the API in detail; the API is described in the exports section.
+This will describe the purpose of the module and conceptual information, but does not descibe the API in detail, as the API is described in the exports section.
+However, it may show an integrated example of multiple API components being used together.

 Next, the file will set the namespace.
 This means either a `define-module` form for guile-specific scripts, a `define-library` form for generic r7rs scripts, or the